>>> Cycling

 Cycling is the advanced training method of the CEF Method.

-Where Exercises strengthen individual operators, Cycling strengthens the system — the coordination between centers, operators, and emotional movements.
+Where Exercises strengthen individual operators, Cycling strengthens the architecture — the coordination between centers, operators, and emotional movements.

 Cycling uses simple, repeatable sequences to build emotional agility, improve transitions, and deepen your ability to shift with precision.